how to MS SharePoint

 Critically, this function does not yet seem to allow for adding buttons to create Content Types.

-Once again, if you’re looking for examples to get you started, there’s no better place than the many community examples found within the PnP Column Samples.
+If you’re looking for examples to get you started, there’s no better place than the many community examples found within the PnP Column Samples.

 Sharepoint content management - View Formatting Samples